MrPokk/KopaeDnD/README.md

-KopaeDnD
+**KopaeDnD**

-An extension for Owlbear Rodeo that provides a convenient interface for viewing character stats and rolling dice.
+An extension for *Owlbear Rodeo* that provides a convenient interface for viewing character stats and rolling dice.

-✨ Features
+**✨ Features**

-· 📊 Character Stats Viewing: Import JSON character data and view it in a convenient "long story short" format · 🎲 Dice Rolling: Built-in rolling mechanism with automatic modifier calculations · ⚡ Automatic Calculations: The system automatically takes character modifiers into account when rolling
+- 📊 Character Stats Viewing: Import JSON character data and view it in a convenient *"long story short"* format

-📖 Usage
+- 🎲 Dice Rolling: Built-in rolling mechanism with automatic modifier calculations

+- ⚡ Automatic Calculations: The system automatically takes character modifiers into account when rolling

+**📖 Usage**

 Importing Characters